-Early marriage – a serious violation of children’s rights – affects four in 10 girls aged 20–24 who were married before their 18th birthday.
+Child marriage – a serious violation of children’s rights – affects four in 10 girls aged 20–24 who were married before their 18th birthday.
 The region also has a quarter of all girl victims of female genital mutilation and cutting, and the highest rate of teenage pregnancy in the world.

 Despite significant progress in improving civil registration and vital statistics systems, birth registration rates in the region are low and declining in some countries.
 Less than half of all children under five in West and Central Africa are registered at birth.

 Children in the region are especially affected by migration.
 Many are currently on the move, either unaccompanied or traveling with their families.
 Migration involves plucking children from their homes, schools and communities, which can be hugely disruptive, stressful and dangerous.